Convergence in law of the maximum of the two-dimensional discrete Gaussian free field: The limiting tail of the GFF maximum

 \subsection{A mixture of MBRW and GFF}

 In the proof of Proposition \ref{prop-limiting-tail-gff-delta}, we will approximate the GFF by a mixture of a MBRW (in coarse scales) and a copy of the GFF (in fine scales).
 The approximation consists of two main steps.
-First, in analogy with the coarse-fine decomposition introduced in Section \ref{sec-coarsefine}, but employing different scales, we write the GFF as a sum of two independent Gaussian fields.
-The ``fine'' field will consist of independent copies of the GFF in smaller boxes, while the ``coarse'' field will be approximated by a piecewise constant Gaussian field.
+First, in analogy with the coarse-fine decomposition introduced in Section \ref{sec-coarsefine}, but employing very different scales, we write the GFF as a sum of two independent Gaussian fields.
+The ``fine'' field will consist of independent copies of the GFF in the boxes $B_{v,N}$, while the ``coarse'' field will be approximated by a Gaussian field that is piecewise constant over each of the smaller boxes $\tilde B_{v,N}$.
 In the second step, we then further approximate the coarse field by a MBRW.

 {\bf Step 1.} For $v\in \tilde V_N$, define (in analogy with \eqref{eq-of1}, except that box sizes are different)